simpleinjector/Documentation/source/webapiintegration.rst

 Injecting dependencies into Web API filter attributes
 -----------------------------------------------------

 Web API caches filter attribute instances indefinitely per action, effectively making them singletons.
-This makes them unsuited for dependency injection, since the attributes dependencies will be accidentally promoted to singleton as well, which can cause all sorts of concurrency issues.
+This makes them unsuited for dependency injection, since the attribute's dependencies will be accidentally promoted to singleton as well, which can cause all sorts of concurrency issues.

 Since dependency injection is not an option here, an other mechanism is advised.
 There are basically two options here.
 Which one is best depends on the amount of filter attributes your application needs.
 If the number of attributes is limited (to a few), the simplest solution is to revert to the Service Locator pattern within your attributes.
 If the number of attributes is larger, it might be better to make attributes passive.